 ProSeries class consists of the time-series object creation with a label name and production time-series, which is passed through a pandas DataFrame, and includes several methods:

-The length method returns the number of years of the time-series.
+length: it returns the number of years of the time-series.

-The mean method returns the production average of the time-series.
+mean: it returns the production average of the time-series.

-The smooth method returns the smoothed time-series through equation 2.
+smooth: it returns the smoothed time-series through eq.
+(2).
 The span parameter of LOESS smoothing corresponds to 20 years, which is hardcoded in this initial version of the software.
 This value has been calibrated in previous studies [11,44].

-The norm method normalizes the production time-series (equation 3).
+norm: it normalizes the production time-series, eqs.
+(3)-(5).

+p_stab: it computes production stability according to eq.
+(6).

-The p-res method computes the resilience indicator using equations 4 and 5.
+p_res: it computes the resilience indicator according to eq.
+(7) .

-The __add__ methods allows aggregating two individual time-series.
-The result is a time-series defined by the sum of the production in the years when both individual time-series are defined.
+__add__: it aggregates two time-series.
+The result is a time-series defined by the sum of the production in years when both individual time-series are defined.

-The copy method returns a shallow copy of the time-series.
+copy: it returns a shallow copy of the time-series.

-The acor method computes the correlation coefficient between two individual time-series.
+acor: it computes the correlation coefficient between two time-series.

-The plot method produces a plot of the original time-series and the smoothed one, both with the same colour.
+plot: it produces a plot of the original time-series and the smoothed one, both with the same colour.

-The functions included in ReciPy are useful to analyse groups of time-series.
-Given a list of time-series, the function tot_res returns with all necessary information to characterize the total resilience of a diversified production system.
-These are the name, the (average) productions and the resilience of the individual time-series, the cumulative resilience of the time-series obtained progressively summing the individual time-series, the pairwise correlations between the time-series, the length of the individual and of the aggregated time-series.
-The function res_plot produces a plot of all information computed by tot_res (if moreinfo is set to true) or just the average production and the resilience of the individual and aggregated time-series (if moreinfo is left false).
+The functions included in ResiPy are useful to analyze groups of time-series.
+Given a list of time-series, the function tot_res returns all necessary information to characterize the total resilience of a diversified production system.
+These are the names, the (average) productions and the resilience of the individual time-series, the incremental resilience of the time-series obtained progressively summing the individual time-series (sorted by decreasing mean production), the incremental anomaly correlations between the time-series, the length of the individual and of the aggregated time-series.
+The function res_plot produces a plot with all the information computed by tot_res (if moreinfo is set to true) or just the average production and the resilience of the individual and aggregated time-series (if moreinfo is left false).

 3. Examples analyses